MariamHajir/bootstrap-template/README.md

-Random Template using HTML, CSS AND JavaScript.
+Random Template using HTML, CSS, JavaScript and PHP for a Submit Function.